-The Synesthetic Research and Design Lab, SR&DL collaborates with the Center for Autism and Neurodiversity at TJU in the building of a solid foundation of knowledge, addressing all-inclusive ways for inhabiting and perceiving our environments.
-This collaboration stimulates dialogues amongst designers, medical field experts and people with Autism Spectrum Disorder in regard to the inclusivity of our current environments and with particular focus on designing for neurodiverse individuals and those with ASD.
+The Synesthetic Research and Design Lab, SR&DL collaborates with the Center for Autism and Neurodiversity and the Occupational Therapy Department at TJU in the building of a solid foundation of knowledge, addressing all-inclusive ways for inhabiting and perceiving our environments.
+This collaboration stimulates dialogues amongst designers, medical field experts and neurodiverse individuals in regard to the inclusivity of our current environments.

 The Lab continuously aims to learn from unexpected collaborations, test unconventional ideas, and leverage novel pedagogical explorations to engage with young minds that come from diverse backgrounds and cultivate a collective learning process.
 The Lab has been awarded a series of grants from Thomas Jefferson University.

 Severino Alfonso and Loukia Tsafoulia are registered architects, educators and researchers.
 They hold a Post-Professional MS in Advanced Architectural Design from the Graduate School of Planning and Preservation, Columbia University.
 They are founders of PLB studio architecture and research practice and Assistant Professors at the College of Architecture and the Built Environment, Philadelphia + Thomas Jefferson University in Pennsylvania where they have founded the Synesthetic research and design lab in collaboration with health institutions within the Jefferson + Philadelphia University.